istornz/flutter_live_activities/README.md

 }
 ```

-### Listen for Push-to-Start Tokens

-To use push-to-start, you need to listen for push-to-start tokens:
+- To use push-to-start, you need to listen for push-to-start tokens:

 ```dart
 _liveActivitiesPlugin.pushToStartTokenUpdateStream.listen((String token) {